 Brushing your pet’s teeth is the single most important way to maintain your companion’s good oral health.
 If performed regularly, brushing your pet’s teeth dramatically decreases the incidence of gingivitis and can increase the interval between teeth cleaning appointments.
 If you are unsure how to brush your pet’s teeth, just ask us!
 We are happy to help!

 Symptoms of dental disease include:

-If you pet is experiencing any of the above symptoms, his or her overall health is being impacted.
-Don't wait!
+If your pet is experiencing any of the above symptoms, his or her overall health is being impacted.
+Don’t wait!
 Please call Harbor Point Animal Hospital to schedule an appointment.